KevinBatdorf/pattern-css/README.md

 - Coming soon: Use theme.json decorators.

 ### Tips
+- Use `[block]` to target the current block directly instead of children
 - Use `!important` to override some of your theme styles (Use sparingly)

 ### Combines Rules